Electronic Tolling Global Study 2019

 - Learning how the competition for toll service provision will transform the ecosystem

 - Identifying the role of vehicle manufacturers, technology giants, fleet telematics providers and mobile wallets

-The study also provides strategic recommendations to service providers:
+The study also provides strategic recommendations to electronic toll collection service providers:

 - Best practices for winning market share in future tolling markets

 - How to ensure control of the future toll payment interface